gonstoll/argentinians-who-code/README.md

 those together ;)

 Once the `.env` files are in place, install the `turso` CLI tool to interact with your database.
-For that, follow the instructions [here](https://docs.turso.tech/cli/introduction).
+For that, follow the instructions detailed [here](https://docs.turso.tech/cli/introduction).

 ### Development